Profile

 9. 9

-Whisk the egg whites until stiff peaks form, then gradually add the icing sugar and lemon juice to make the glaze.
+To make the glaze, whisk the egg whites until stiff peaks form, then gradually add the icing sugar and lemon juice.

 10. 10

-Dip the biscuits into the glaze or brush it over the tops, then leave to set until firm.
+Dip the cooled cakes into the glaze or brush it over the tops, then leave to set until firm.

 11. 11

-For a decorative touch, you might add natural food colouring before glazing.
+For a decorative touch, you can add natural food colouring to the glaze if you like.

 💡 Tips and Variations